EmilianoBruni/fastify-knex-api/README.md

 // or

 [
-    {name: 'authors', pk: 'id' },
-    {name: 'posts',   pk: 'post_id' }
+    {name: 'authors', pk: 'id', verbs: ['list', 'view'] }, {name: 'posts',   pk: 'post_id', verbs: ['list', 'view', 'create', 'update', 'delete'] }
 ]
 ```
+If `verbs` is not specified, all verbs are enabled for the table.

+If `verbs` is set to an empty array`[]`, all verbs are disabled for the table.

 Default is to autodiscover and expose all tables and, on request, to autodiscover their primary keys if not manually set.

 ### .schemas: function